estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 Dump the .text segment from memory, open it on your disassembler, and you successfully unpacked the binary!

 > In this particular case, dumping only the .text from memory was better than dumping the whole PE.
-It may vary for you.
+It may vary for the reader.

 To get to the shellcode's entrypoint, remember that it is set by its caller, so the offset a40 is our entrypoint: